 I love this part.
 My favorite memories in this house are made sitting around Grandma's borrowed dining room table.

-By the time I take the dinner table photo, that is not the priority.
+I apologize to anyone who is bothered by my lack of focus.
+By the time I take the dinner table photo, that is not the priority. |

 I was so busy enjoying the meal, the compliments, and the conversation about Sarah and Tyler's upcoming nuptials that I didn't think to take another photo until this point: